Aleyr/EverDrive-Packs-Lists-Database-UI/README.md

 copy and pasted on a console to run it from there, or execute the command from within the UI itself.

-The interface consistf 2 tabs, one for build_pack.py (default tab) and the other for parse_pack.py.
+The interface consists of 2 tabs, one for build_pack.py (default tab) and the other for parse_pack.py.

 **Build tab**